redbox-mint/oai-server/README.md

 This allows institutions to focus on providing a OAI-PMH feed rather than maintaining a OAI-PMH server codebase.

 Proai requires a database with JDBC drivers.
-The data driver also requires a JDBC-available database.
+The data driver also requires a JDBC-accessible database.
 Currently, the server has been tested with Tomcat, using Postgres and Derby as backends.

 Installing
 ====